Finally, India shares two SARS-CoV-2 genome sequences

 The two sequences were shared by the Pune-based National Institute of Virology.
 This news comes after The Hindu reported on March 4 that India has not shared any genome sequence data with the GISAID.

 “We shared the two sequences with GISAID on March 5 evening,” said Priya Abraham, Director of NIV.
-“We had shared the sequences with GenBank about two weeks ago.”
+“We had shared the sequences with GenBank [a public database] about two weeks ago.”
+However, the GenBank website mentions that whole genome sequences of two oronasopharynx (mouth, nose, throat) samples collected on January 27 and January 31 from two COVID-19 patients in Kerala were deposited in GenBank only on March 6.

+The two sequences were shared by Varsha Potdar and others from NIV.
+Dr. Potdar heads the Influenza Group and her “major interest is molecular epidemiology of influenza and other respiratory viruses”.

-In tweet on March 6 evening, GISAID said it has “updated” the database with “two SARS-CoV-2 sequences from Kerala sampled at the end of January”.
+In a tweet on March 6 evening, Newstrain said it has “updated” the database with “two SARS-CoV-2 sequences from Kerala sampled at the end of January”.
 It added: “These sequences do not link very closely to other sequences in the tree.”

 The three adults in Kerala who were found to be infected with the novel virus had returned from Wuhan.
 The first COVID-19 patient in India, a medical student who had returned from Wuhan, was laboratory confirmed by NIV on January 30.
 Two more adults from Kerala were laboratory confirmed by NIV within a couple of days.